Internationalization

 International student exchange

-Kozminski University students can choose from 221 partner higher education institutions on 6 continents, where they can study for a semester or two as part of international exchange programs.
+Kozminski University students can choose from over 280 partner higher education institutions on 6 continents, where they can study for a semester or two as part of international exchange programs.
 Many people choose distant destinations such as Singapore, Mexico, USA, Australia.
 Every student deciding to take part in an exchange program and go to a EU country has an opportunity to receive an Erasmus+ grant.
 We encourage you to become familiar with the rules of admission, the program, and the choice of trip destinations – here

 wymiana